-1. The preservation of the quality and selection criteria of each examination

-- 2. Effectiveness criteria, concentrating on: - a. the limiting of time lost by examinees who are proceeding exceptionally well with their studies - b. timely termination of the degree programme by examinees who are unlikely to pass the exams - 3.
+- 1. The preservation of the quality and selection criteria of each examination - 2.
+Effectiveness criteria, concentrating on: - a. reducing loss of time by examinees who are proceeding exceptionally well with their studies - b. timely termination of the degree programme by examinees who are unlikely to pass the exams - 3.
 Protect examinees from themselves who want to do too much - 4.
 Be understanding towards examinees who, through clear force majeure, have suffered study delay.